 The Lemelson Foundation has created a culture of collaboration, continuous learning, and innovation.
 An entrepreneurial environment with huge flexibility and opportunities for impact has allowed the small team of 10 staff to create a large footprint and outsized presence for the Foundation.
 Commitment to diversity is one of The Lemelson Foundation’s core values as we work to foster an inclusive work environment.
 We cannot do our work without collaboration among people with diverse skill sets and backgrounds.

-In the spirit of collaboration and continuous learning, all Foundation staff have the opportunity to periodically accompany program officers on site visits and engage directly with grantees and partners for ongoing exposure to the work of the Foundation and its grantees.
+In the spirit of inquiry, learning and collaboration, all Foundation team members have the opportunity to periodically accompany Program Officers on site visits and engage directly with grantees and partners for ongoing exposure to the work of the Foundation.